Boren Scholarship Preferences

 If full year opportunities in the same program are unavailable, students may study abroad on two different study abroad programs.
 We encourage consecutive programs of study; these applications could be for summer and year programs; fall and spring semesters; summer and fall semesters; or spring and summer semesters.
 These applications would then be considered together, and if the total length of study exceeds six months, they receive preference as a year-long proposal.
 Applications for two different consecutive study abroad programs must entail study of the same language.
 Applicants should click here for information about completing the application correctly.

-Commitment to Government ServicePreference will be given to applicants who demonstrate a desire to work in the federal government.
+Commitment to Government ServicePreference will be given to applicants who demonstrate a desire for a career in the Federal Government.
 In exchange for scholarship funding, all Boren Scholars must agree to the NSEP Service Requirement...

 The duration of the NSEP Service Requirement is one year or the duration of assistance provided under the program, whichever is longer.